TelerikAcademy/UX-Design-and-Photoshop/Course-Project/README.md

 - Build a new design based on http://ui.telerikacademy.com
   - You can reuse existing components
-  - You must limit to the colors from this pallete
+  - You must limit to the colors from this palette

+##  Task 3: Prototype

+- Create a simple static prototype using HTML & CSS
+  - Just proof-of-concept, no need to be much pretty or even functional